 We derive most of our revenue from customers located in Asia through direct sales or indirect sales through distribution arrangements and value-added reseller agreements with parties located in Asia.
 As a result, we are subject to increased risks due to this geographic concentration of business and operations.
-For the three months ended March 31, 2018, 88% of our revenue was from customers in Asia.
+For the three months ended March 31, 2019, 87% of our revenue was from customers in Asia.
 There are risks inherent in doing business in Asia, and internationally in general, including:

-- changes in, or impositions of, legislative or regulatory requirements, including tax laws in the U.S. and in the countries in which we manufacture or sell our products; - trade restrictions, including restrictions imposed by the United States on trading with parties in foreign countries; - currency exchange rate fluctuations impacting intra-company transactions; - · the fluctuations in the value of the U.S. Dollar relative to other foreign currencies, which could affect the competitiveness of our products; - transportation delays; - changes in tax regulations in China that may impact our tax status in Chengdu, Hangzhou and other regions where we have significant operations; - multi-tiered distribution channels that lack visibility to end customer pricing and purchase patterns; - international political relationships and threats of war; - · terrorism and threats of terrorism; - epidemics and illnesses; - · work stoppages and infrastructure problems due to adverse weather conditions or natural disasters; - work stoppages related to employee dissatisfaction; - economic, social and political instability; - longer accounts receivable collection cycles and difficulties in collecting accounts receivables; - enforcing contracts generally; and, - less effective protection of intellectual property and contractual arrangements.
+- changes in, or impositions of, legislative or regulatory requirements, including tax laws in the U.S. and in the countries in which we manufacture or sell our products, and government action to restrict our ability to sell to foreign customers where sales of products may require export license; - trade restrictions, including restrictions imposed by the United States on trading with parties in foreign countries; - currency exchange rate fluctuations impacting intra-company transactions; - the fluctuations in the value of the U.S. Dollar relative to other foreign currencies, which could affect the competitiveness of our products; - · transportation delays; - · changes in tax regulations in China that may impact our tax status in Chengdu, Hangzhou and other regions where we have significant operations; - tariffs imposed by China and the United States that may impact our sales; - multi-tiered distribution channels that lack visibility to end customer pricing and purchase patterns; - · international political relationships and threats of war; - terrorism and threats of terrorism; - · epidemics and illnesses; - · work stoppages and infrastructure problems due to adverse weather conditions or natural disasters; - work stoppages related to employee dissatisfaction; - economic, social and political instability; - · longer accounts receivable collection cycles and difficulties in collecting accounts receivables; - · enforcing contracts generally; and - · less effective protection of intellectual property and contractual arrangements.